bbjoverbeek/machine-translation-context/README.md

 cd machine-translation-context
 ```

-Create a virtual environment and install the dependencies:
+Create a virtual environment and install the dependencies

 ```
 python -m venv env